HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/custom-themes.md

 ### Theme selector

-By default the theme configured for the realm is used, with the exception of clients being able to override the login theme.
-This behavior can be changed through the Theme Selector SPI.
+By default, the theme configured for the realm is used, with the except of clients being able to override the login theme.
+This behavior is changed through the **Theme Selector SPI**.

 This could be used to select different themes for desktop and mobile devices by looking at the user agent header, for example.